ibm-cloud-docs/Cloudant/replicate/replication_guide.md

 using [{{site.data.keyword.cloudant_short_notm}} Sync](https://www.ibm.com/cloud/learn/offline-first){: new_window}{: external}
 or [PouchDB](http://pouchdb.com/){: new_window}{: external}.
-Replication can run in one direction or in both directions, as a 'single shot' or continuous operation, and can be finely tuned by using parameters.
+Replication can run in one direction or in both directions, as a "single shot" or continuous operation, and can be finely tuned by using parameters.

 {{site.data.keyword.cloudant_short_notm}}’s replication protocol is compatible with a range of other databases and libraries,